What Temp Is 40 Degrees Celsius

 Understanding 40 Degrees Celsius

 40 degrees Celsius is a temperature that is generally considered very hot for most people.
-In practical terms, it's a temperature at which heat-related illnesses become a significant concern, and various precautions are necessary to ensure safety and comfort.
+So in practical terms, it's a temperature at which heat-related illnesses become a significant concern, and various precautions are necessary to ensure safety and comfort.
 But what exactly does this temperature signify, and how does it relate to other temperature scales?

 The Celsius Scale